jedinym/sqc-text/main.typ

 of continuously optimized structures or batch validation of up to hundreds of millions of predicted simpler structures).

-As a solution, in this thesis, I implement a scalable service which incorporates the tools used by the Protein Data Bank validation pipeline and a Python library for simple access.
+As a solution, in this thesis, I implement _SQC_ (Structure Quality Control), a scalable service which incorporates the tools used by the Protein Data Bank validation pipeline and a Python library for simple access.
 Thanks to the implemented queueing system, it is possible to run batch validations of thousands of structures.
 The service is deployed via _Ansible_ to the _Kubernetes_ cluster provided by the _MetaCentrum_ virtual organization.

 #todo[Explain sections of thesis.]